blu/hello-chromeos-gles2/README.md

-        -bitness <r> <g> <b> <a>                : set framebuffer RGBA bitness; default is screen's bitness -fsaa <positive_integer>                : set fullscreen antialiasing; default is none -drawcalls <positive_integer>           : set number of drawcalls per frame; may be ignored by apps -app <option> [<arguments>]             : app-specific option
+        -bitness <r> <g> <b> <a>                : set framebuffer RGBA bitness; default is screen's bitness -fsaa <positive_integer>                : set fullscreen antialiasing; default is none -drawcalls <positive_integer>           : set number of drawcalls per frame; may be ignored by apps -device <unsigned_integer>              : device index in /dev/dri/cardN sequence -app <option> [<arguments>]             : app-specific option
 ```

 Example of CLI usage:
 ```
-$ EGL_LOG_LEVEL=warning ./test_egl_xxx -frames 2000 -bitness 8 8 8 8 -screen 640 640 60 -app albedo_map asset/texture/unperturbed_normal.raw 16 16 -app alt_anim
+$ LD_LIBRARY_PATH=/usr/lib:/usr/local/lib XDG_RUNTIME_DIR=/run/chrome EGL_LOG_LEVEL=warning ./test_egl_xxx -frames 2000 -bitness 8 8 8 8 -screen 640 640 60
 ```

 The above:

+* Makes sure factory-supplied libraries are preferred over chromebrew-supplied ones (via 'LD_LIBRARY_PATH' envvar).
+* Tells libwayland-client where to find wayland sockets (via 'XDG_RUNTIME_DIR' envvar).
-* Sets the EGL diagnostics envvar to 'warnings-only'.
+* Sets the libEGL diagnostics to 'warnings-only' (via 'EGL_LOG_LEVEL' envvar).
 * Specifies 2000 frames worth of runtime.
 * Specifies framebuffer pixel format of RGBA8888 (others supported are RGBA8880 and RGBA5650).
 * Specifies framebuffer geometry of 640x640x60Hz (refresh is required yet conveniently ignored).
-* Passes two app-specific options via the `-app` arguments.

-Please, note that:
+Notes:

+* You may need superuser privileges to use the export-buffer DRI functionality, used for on-screen presentation of our framebuffer.
+* On platforms with multiple /dev/dri/cardN devices, some of those may deny creation of 'dumb' DRM buffers, which makes such devices useless to us.
-* Resizing at runtime, including switching to fullscreen, is not implemented yet.
+* Resizing at runtime, including switching to fullscreen, is not supported.
-* If you need to see libEGL diagnostics/debug messages, set the `EGL_LOG_LEVEL` envvar to `debug`.

 References
 ----------